AElfProject/AElf/docs/tutorials/developing-smart-contracts/setup.md

 ```

 {% hint style="warning" %}
- When running the Boilerplate, you might see some errors related to an incorrect password, to solve this, you need to backup your `data-dir/keys/` folder and start with an empty keys folder.
-Once you've cleaned the keys, stop and restart the node with the ```dotnet run``` command.
+ When running Boilerplate, you might see some errors related to an incorrect password, to solve this, you need to backup your `data-dir/keys/` folder and start with an empty keys folder.
+Once you've cleaned the keys, stop and restart the node with the ```dotnet run``` command shown above.
  {% endhint %}

 At this point the smart contracts have been deployed and are ready to be called (Boilerplate has a functionning API).
 You should see the node's logs in the terminal and see the node producing blocks.
 You can now stop the node by killing the process (usually **control-c** or **ctrl-c** in the terminal).